AndreaFan123/learn_design_pattern/react-design-patterns/layout-component-pattern/README.md

 }
 ```

-By implementing the above changes, we can pass props inside the `ProductImage` and `ProductDetails` easily.
+By implementing the above changes, we can pass props inside the `ProductImage` and `ProductDetails` easily, compare to the previous implementation, we would need to add props in `App.tsx`, and pass as props inside `ProductSplitScreen` component, then to the `ProductImage` and `ProductDetails` component.

 ```tsx
 // App.tsx